 I want to thank Clarendon for providing this amazing scholarship for students in Oxford.
 I have met interesting people with diverse backgrounds and the interdisciplinary discussions I have had with other students were truly intellectually stimulating.
 On top of that, the Clarendon community organises a lot of events which are simply a lot of fun to attend.

 Felix Homma, DPhil Interdisciplinary Biosciences – Plant Sciences

 Clarendon aims to offer a increasing number of new scholarships each year - there were over 200 for 2022/23 entry!
-There are nearly 500 on-course scholars at Oxford making Clarendon the University’s largest scholarship scheme.
+There are nearly 500 on-course scholars at Oxford, making Clarendon the University’s largest scholarship scheme.
 There are no quotas by nationality or degree level.
 Every student who submits their application by the relevant January deadline for their course will automatically be considered.
 The majority of Clarendon scholars are working towards a DPhil, Oxford’s name for a PhD.
 Scholarships are also awarded for two-year graduate degrees, such as the MPhil or BPhil, or one-year degrees, such as MSc, MSt, MBA or MFE.
 For more information please see our Full-time applicants and Part-time applicants pages.

 To ensure the scholarship remains true to its purpose, the Fund is overseen by the Clarendon Fund Steering Group, consisting of representatives from across the University.
 The Steering Group acts as board of management and is designed to ensure its effective running and to provide consistency across the academic divisions and Department for Continuing Education.